COSIMA/cosima-recipes/README.md

    Recipes for regional configurations.

-## Loading model output: use _intake_

-Recipes load model output to using an [_intake catalogue_](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html).
-The intake package is available on the conda-analysis python environments on `xp65`.

 ## Conditions of use for ACCESS-OM2 output

 We request that users of ACCESS-OM2 model [code](https://github.com/access-nri/access-om2) or output consider: